 To clean your filter, if it's not obvious where the air filter is, check your owner's manual.
-It's usually a raised, round cover that you can take off after removing some screws.
+The filter is usually protected by a raised, round cover that you can take off after removing some screws.
 Then, the filter is usually easy to lift off its seat.
 Different filters may have different care suggestions, but many will be easily cleaned with warm, sudsy water once you've tapped off any excess dirt and debris.
-After some gentle scrubbing and a rinse with clean water, let it dry, andthe filter should be as good as new.
+After some gentle scrubbing and a rinse with clean water, let it dry, and the filter should be as good as new.

 Getting Ready to Tweak the Carburetor Idle

 Adjusting the idle on a chainsaw all comes down to the turn of a T-head screw.
 On right-handed chainsaws, the idle screw tends to be on the left.
 It's best to check the owner's manual, or do a web search for your make and model, to ensure you've found the proper screw or screws to adjust.
 You'll either tweak a single screw or three separate ones, but the premise is the same in both instances.

 One-Screw Idle Adjustments

 To find out your starting point, fire up your chainsaw and get a flat-head screwdriver ready.
 These T-head timing screws are extremely sensitive to turning, so work at most with quarter-turn increments with your flat-head screwdriver on the T-screw, and make mental notes as you go.